sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ReactDOM.render(<App />, rootElement)
 ```

-Now, let's change all the previous Header properties to an objects.
+Now, let's change all the previous Header properties to an object.

 ```js
 import React from 'react'